Wicklow Senior Hurling Championship

 The Wicklow Senior Hurling Championship (known for sponsorship reasons as the Lightning Protection Ireland Senior Hurling Championship and abbreviated to the Wicklow SHC) is an annual club hurling competition organised by the Wicklow County Board of the Gaelic Athletic Association and contested by the top-ranking senior clubs in the county of Wicklow in Ireland, deciding the competition winners through a group and knockout format.
 It is the most prestigious competition in Wicklow hurling.

 In its current format, the Wicklow Senior Hurling Championship begins with a group stage.
 The six participating teams play each other in a round-robin system.
 The four top-ranking teams proceed to the knockout phase that culminates with the final match at Echelon Park.
 The winner of the Wicklow Senior Championship, as well as being presented with the O'Donoghue Cup, qualifies for the subsequent Leinster Intermediate Club Championship.

 The competition has been won by 14 teams, 10 of which have won it more than once.
 Carnew Emmets is the most successful team in the tournament's history, having won it 20 times.
-Carnew Emmets are the reigning champions, having beaten Bray Emmets by 0-16 to 2-08 in the 2025 final.
+Carnew Emmets are the reigning champions, having beaten Bray Emmets by 0–16 to 2–08 in the 2025 final.

 History

 The first senior championship was won by Barndarrig in 1923.
 There was no Wicklow championship in 1938.
-There are currently seven teams taking part in the Championship: